 I delight in the everyday Way, myself among mist and vine, rock and cave, wildlands feeling so boundlessly free, white clouds companions in idleness.
 Roads don’t reach those human realms, You on climb this high in no-mind: I sit her on open rock: a lone night a full moon drifting up Cold Mountain --Cold Mountain (Han Shan) 7th-9th Century

-Cold Mountain is one of the ancient Chinese poets known for the rivers-and-mountains style of poetry.
+Cold Mountain is one of the ancient Chinese poets known for writing poetry in the rivers-and-mountains style.
 David Hinton describes this type of poetry as:

 “Fundamentally different from the writing that employs the ‘natural world’ as the stage or materials for human concerts, this poetry articulates a profound and spiritual sense of belonging to a wilderness of truly awesome dimensions. . . .
 [T]he Chinese wilderness is nothing less than a dynamic cosmology in which humans participate in the most fundamental ways.”

-River-and-mountains poetry is influenced by Taoist and Ch’an (Zen) practices and written in a straight-forward way that explicitly focuses on the individual’s connection to the wilderness.
+River-and-mountains poetry is influenced by Taoist and Ch’an (Zen) practices and written in a straightforward way that explicitly focuses on the individual’s connection to the wilderness.
 In Mountain Home: The Wilderness Poetry of Ancient China, David Hinton traces this tradition from its origins in the 5th century C.E. to the Sung Dynasty (13th century).
-The chapters in this book are chronologically ordered by poet.
-Each chapter provides the reader with a brief history of the poet and then several poems by that demonstrate this distinct style.

 Wang Wei’s (701-761) poetry is heavily influenced by his Ch’an practices.
 Hinton explains, “Wang Wei’s poetry is especially celebrated for the way he could make himself disappear into a landscape, and so dwell as belonging utterly to China’s wilderness cosmology.
 In Ch’an practice, the self and its constructions of the world dissolve away until nothing remains but empty mind or ‘no-mind’”.
 Below is an example of Wang Wei’s poetry.